-Dr. Furu Wei is a Senior Principal Research Manager (首席研究员) in Natural Language Computing Group at Microsoft Research Asia, Beijing, China.
+Dr. Furu Wei is a Senior Principal Research Manager (首席研究员) at Microsoft Research Asia (MSRA), where he is leading the Natural Language Processing (NLP) group.
 He got his B.Sc and Ph.D from Department of Computer Science of Wuhan University in 2004 and 2009, respectively.
 He was a Staff Researcher at IBM Research - China (IBM CRL) from Jul.
 2009 to Nov.
 2010, and a Research Assistant at Department of Computing, The Hong Kong Polytechnic University from Jan.
 2007 to Jun.
 2009.
 He works on natural language processing (understanding and generation).

-Furu published over 100 research papers in prestigious conferences and journals in natural language processing and artificial intelligence, including ACL, EMNLP, COLING, Computational Linguistics, ICML, NeurIPS, ICLR, SIGIR, KDD, AAAI, IJCAI, etc. According to Google Scholar, his H-index is 50 with more than 9,000 citations (as of 2020).
-Furu served as an Area Chair in EMNLP 2015, NAACL-HIT 2016, and EMNLP 2019.
+Furu published over 100 research papers in prestigious conferences and journals in natural language processing and artificial intelligence, including ACL, EMNLP, COLING, Computational Linguistics, ICML, NeurIPS, ICLR, SIGIR, KDD, AAAI, IJCAI, etc. According to Google Scholar, his H-index is 53 with more than 10,000 citations (as of 2020).
+Furu served as a Senior Area Chair in ACL 2021, an Area Chair in EMNLP 2015, NAACL-HIT 2016, and EMNLP 2019.
 He has more than 20 patents filed or granted.
-The research from Furu and his team has been used in Microsoft products, including Office (PowerPoint, Word and Outlook), Bing, Microsoft Ads, Microsoft Cognitive Service APIs, etc.
+The research from Furu and his team has been used in Microsoft products, including Office (PowerPoint, Word and Outlook), Bing, Microsoft Ads, Azure (Cognition), Dynamics, etc.

 Furu led the team to be the first to reach human parity on the SQuAD (in Jan.
 2018) and CoQA (in Mar.
 2019) machine reading comprehension (question answering) benchmarks.
 The recent work from his team includes,

-UniLM and InfoXLM are the monolingual/English and multilingual pre-trained models in Project Turing (Microsoft's own family of large AI models), powering language understanding and generation tasks and scenarios across products in Microsoft.
+UniLM and InfoXLM are significant parts of monolingual/English and multilingual pre-trained models in Project Turing (Microsoft's own family of large AI models), powering language understanding and generation tasks and scenarios across products in Microsoft.

 ... (more) | CV